No one in my family has ever had much money. How can I possibly be entitled to an inheritance?

 Are Kindred UK solicitors?

 No. We are Probate Genealogists whose expertise lies in genealogical research.
-We do not involve ourselves in the legal administration of the unclaimed estate as we have been advised that this would constitute a conflict of interest.
-Instead, the administration is handled by a totally independent solicitor who is obliged to serve the best interests of the beneficiaries to the unclaimed estate, regardless of the interests of Kindred UK.
+We do not generally involve ourselves in the legal administration of the estate as we have been advised that this would constitute a conflict of interest.
+Instead, we prefer the administration to be handled by a totally independent solicitor who is obliged to serve the best interests of the beneficiaries to the estate, irrespective of the interests of Kindred UK.

 Does this mean I will get a bill from a solicitor later on?